- Household Items

 Since many adult volunteers are seasonal residents, we need more people among the year-round residents to volunteer from May through October.
 Teenagers are welcome during the summer and other breaks from school.
 We are grateful for whatever time volunteers can schedule with us, but we depend upon people to be here at the times and on the days they are scheduled.

 Every volunteer receives a Daystar T-shirt.
-Volunteers may also shop in our Thrift Store and receive a 10% discount during the first week of January, April, July and October.
-(The discount does not apply to items that are already discounted and volunteers need to ask for the discount.)
-Every volunteer is also invited to our annual Volunteer Appreciation Dinner and may bring a guest for free.
+Volunteers are also invited to our annual Volunteer Appreciation Dinner and each may bring a guest for free.

 Volunteers who are 55 years of age or older may register for reimbursement of commuting mileage (16-cents/mile, monthly minimum of 32 miles) and supplemental insurance coverages offered through the Retired & Senior Volunteer Program (RSVP) by the Nature Coast Volunteer Center of Citrus County.